ING Group: ING US IPO and re-brand

 In 2013, ING U.S. was spun off in an initial public offering ahead of its planned rebranding as Voya Financial.
 As of 2014, ING Group is no longer the controlling shareholder of its former subsidiary, owning 47% of its shares.
-By 2018 ING had sold all of its shares.

 Divisions

 Retail banking

 Separate to ING Direct businesses, ING offers retail banking services in Australia, Austria, Belgium, Czech Republic, Germany, Poland, Italy, Luxembourg, Netherlands, Romania, Spain, Turkey and Philippines.
 Non-retail private banking services are offered in Netherlands, Belgium, Luxembourg, Switzerland and various countries in Asia and Central Europe.